OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 ..
     Sect<16.2.1>

-There are 3 kinds of extensibility for types: Appendable, Mutable, and Final
+There are 3 kinds of extensibility for types: appendable, mutable, and final

 * *Appendable* denotes a constructed type which may have additional members added onto or removed from the end.